Percapio/Crypto-Challenge/problem1/README.md

 Result-  monkey
 ```

 Yea!
 We did it!
+Before we forget, here's the function: [example 6](./example6.js)

 If you read all the way through to this point, you are definitely awesome!
-Check it, now that we have the basics down.
-Let's try our hand with the challenge.
+Check it, now that we have the basics down, let's try our hand with the challenge.
 Here's the link...
-Challenge 1: [Convert hex to base64](https://cryptopals.com/sets/1/challenges/1)
+[Convert hex to base64](https://cryptopals.com/sets/1/challenges/1)

 Good Luck!